smilack/hexasperate/README.md

 Tiles can be dragged with the mouse:
 * Left clicking and dragging a hexagon moves that one hexagon.
-* Right clicking a hexagon and dragging it will move it and all tiles connected to it.
+* Right clicking and dragging a hexagon moves it and all tiles connected to it.

 On devices with touch screens, tiles can only be dragged one-by-one via touch.